 Later on, a fourth Captain America would appear in comics during a reboot.
 William Burnside was obsessed with Captain America and even went so far as to have plastic surgery in order to resemble Steve Rogers, changed his name to "Steve Rogers", injected himself and sidekick Jack Monroe with a Super Serum, resulting in their having become mentally unbalanced and requiring medical status until an intervention for their insanity could be provided.

 Several new heroes were active during the 1950s, including Marvel Boy (Robert "Bob" Grayson), the 3-D Man, Gorilla-Man, M-11 the Human Robot, and the goddess Venus, and Jimmy Woo.
-The group broke up fairly quickly, but was reformed in the modern day, thanks to immortality, long life and a rejuvenation formula, as the Agents of Atlas.
+The group broke up fairly quickly, but in the modern day, thanks to immortality, long life and a rejuvenation formula, they re-formed as the Agents of Atlas.

 During the Cold War, a joint U.S./Canadian task force that was later codenamed "Team X" was formed.
 This was a group of spies and assassins, including some that become important to the Marvel Universe later on.
 Subsequently, the Weapon Plus Project, which had supported the creation of the Super-Soldier Project that had created Captain America, started a new iteration of its Weapon program.
 The Tenth Weapon program (Weapon X) resulted in the implantation of adamantium in the body of a man named "Logan" and the creation of many false memories in him and the other Team X/Weapon X agents.